 Product Description

-(We ship to colder states beginning in late March and April unless requested earlier)
+*** We ship to colder states beginning in late March and early April UNLESS you request it to ship earlier.

 The Austin Dewberry is very similar to blackberries, but its canes lay more on the ground and are easier to work on a fence.
 Prune and train same as blackberries.
 Has slender thorns.